binste/basic_reproducibility_guide/2_During_the_analysis/5_Doing_the_work.md

 ## Automate every single step
 This is a very important one.
 Never use the point-and-click capabilities of a software.
 Instead, use a script or notebook in your prefered programming language to run every step.
 This is extremely important for reproducibility.

-> Note: Should you really have a use case where you need to defer from this practice, document every click you make carefully and provide screenshots or a video of the process.
+**Note**: Should you really have a use case where you need to defer from this practice, document every click you make carefully and provide screenshots or a video of the process.
+{: .notice}

 ## Relative paths
 Always use relative instead of absolute paths throughout your code base.
 This is another reason why it was important to put the project into its own directory. `/Users/sbinder/repository_name/data/raw/` for example becomes `./data/raw`.
 Relative paths allow others to rerun the code without first adjusting any paths.